conedevelopment/bite-sized-a11y/README.md

 ## About the Content Quality

-Writing about something in just a maximum of 149 is a double-edged sword.
+Writing about something in just a maximum of 149 words is a double-edged sword.
 It makes it easier (less content) but more complicated to include everything you want.
-And of course, there are cases where 149 isn’t enough, but still, with the right resources, it has enough meaning.
+And of course, there are cases where this length isn’t enough, but still, with the right resources, it has enough meaning.

 ## Contributing
 Thank you for considering contributing to Bite-Sized A11Y!
 Right now, we don’t accept any new posts, but we will be thankful if you find any typos and make a pull request.